AhmetHamzaEmra/ahmethamzaemra.github.io/about.md

 feature-img: "assets/img/sample_feature_img_2.png"
 ---

  In 1995 one hot summer day, I was born in Eskisehir/Turkey.
-Since then, I have been doing stupid things and learning new things.
+Since then, I have been doing stupid things and learning.
 These days, I am working as Data scientist.
 Its a quite nice topic to work if you ask me.
 I like math, poems, and drawing.

 Wierd Facts about me
-* I have writen a code which is currently runing in the space
+* I have a code which is currently runing in the space
 * I crosed a country border by walking
-* I am a CEO (I dont know how this happend)
+* I have a company
 * People say I cook the best steak
 * I have lordship from Scotland